melvyniandrag/JavaFall2019ClassRepo/Lectures/Week05_BitsAndBytes/Readme.md

 ## Endianness
 If time.
 Java is big endian.
 Other languages / platforms are little endian.

+This bit of information is important to know for interviews and stuff.
+If you are working in embedded software, or you do alot of sending data over networks ( internet, bluetooth, lora, etc. ) you need to know this.
+A picture is worth a thousand words.

+How do you write the 4 byte integer "1" in hex?

+0x00 0x00 0x00 0x01

+Or in binary if you prefer

+00000000 00000000 00000000 00000001

+( maybe now you see why it is preferable to write in hex.
+We could just write "1" in decimal, but that doesn't make it clear how many bytes are involved.
+That's ( one reason ) why we use binary / hex )

+On a little endian system, the LOWEST BYTE GOES FIRST!!!
+Very weird stuff.
+This is how the machines were implemented.
+So we would write

+0x01 0x00 0x00 0x00

+on a big endian platform we write the largest byte ( most significant byte ) first

+0x00 0x00 0x00 0x00

+Depending on how you think about it, both of these representations have good reasons for existence.

+The Java VM is like a fake computer running on your computer.
+The java virtual machine is big endian.
+My real machine, however - the actual circuitry in my computer that the electrons flow through - is an intel machine.
+Intel architectures are little endian.

+See `Code/IntelIsBlah Blah endian.cpp`

+and

+`Code/JavaEndianness`

+## Endianness exercise

 ## Negative numbers in Java
 Java uses two's complement.

 To get the negative value of a number in Java, you use the two's complement system.

+How java stores a negative number:
+1. Take the positive number
+2. Flip all the bits
+3. Add 0x01 to those bits.

+The above steps describe the "two's complement" system.

+e.g. short 1 -> short -1

+1. 00000000 00000001 ( take the number 1 )
+2. 11111111 11111110 ( Flip all the bits )
+3. 11111111 11111111 ( Add 1 to it )